-Amid all the pageantry and red-carpet fashion of the presidential inauguration, one now iconic image stands out: Bernie Sanders and his large woolen mittens.
+Amid all the pageantry and red-carpet fashion of last year’s presidential inauguration, one now iconic image stood out: Bernie Sanders and his large woolen mittens.

-The photo of the senator in a parka, face mask, and mittens has gone viral, spreading across social media like wildfire, in all its Photoshopped glory.
+The photo of the senator in a parka, face mask, and mittens went viral, spreading across social media like wildfire, in all its Photoshopped glory.

 Bernie and his mittens on the NY City subway.
 Lurking in a Game of Thrones scene or the Star Trek bridge.
 Having lunch with construction workers on a skyscraper beam.
 Sitting in detention with the rest of the Breakfast Club.

-It goes on and on — and it’s been hilarious.
+It went on and on — and it was hilarious.

 If you haven’t yet heard the handwarming and heartwarming tale of Bernie’s mittens, it goes like this.